 Speak to one of our truck accident lawyers, free of charge, and brief us on your circumstances.
 We understand the immediacy of the situation and can quickly explain your options and how we can help.

 Begin Collecting Information

+We will help you gather evidence as well.
 We can speak to witnesses, investigate the truck driver’s driving history and driving logs, and compile a comprehensive list of your monetary and non-monetary losses.

 Continue with Your Medical Care

 To protect your health and preserve your truck accident claim, follow your doctor’s orders and stick to your treatment plan.
 Failing to follow through with medical care can invalidate your claim.

 You should also keep a daily journal that documents your pain levels, treatments, response to treatments, and thoughts about how your injuries are affecting your life.
 We can use this information to better illustrate the impact of the accident to the insurance company or court.